macaco-maluco/sombrio/README.md

 There are three ways of playing this game:

-1. Play it by your by downloading the app and running it locally.
+1. Play it by yourself by downloading the app and running it locally.

 1. Play with friends in a local network.
 Fire the app and changes to the world will be seen by all players.